 - Prevailed in California state court trials on FINRA’s behalf in cases challenging its broker disclosure system, and successfully defended FINRA in a case challenging FINRA’s member disciplinary system.
 Charles Schwab & Co., Inc. v.
 FINRA, 861 F. Supp.
 2d 1063 (N.D.
 Cal.
 2012).

-- He convinced the Ninth Circuit to affirm the immunity of two arbitrators who had been sued for disqualifying a party's representative from representing the party in an ongoing arbitration proceeding.
+- Convinced the Ninth Circuit to affirm the immunity of two arbitrators who had been sued by a party's representative in an arbitration.
 Sacks v.
 Dietrich, 663 F.3d 1065 (9th Cir.
 2011).

-- He was a member of the Gibson Dunn team that won summary judgment on behalf of PricewaterhouseCoopers LLP in a significant case brought under the California False Claims Act, and successfully defended that victory in the California Supreme Court.
+- Member of the team that won summary judgment in a significant case brought under the California False Claims Act, and successfully defended that victory in the California Supreme Court.
 Harris v.
 PricewaterhouseCoopers LLP, 39 Cal.4th 1220 (2006).